You shouldn’t do a headstand right after eating. When food enters the stomach, it starts digestion, enzyme secretion, and peristaltic movements.

 It looks almost like this.

-If you wanna know more about the proper warm-up, I’ve written an article can anyone do a headstand where I explain a little more in depth my story with yoga and how I prepare for headstand practice.
+If you wanna know more about the proper warm-up, I’ve written an article about how to do a headstand where I explain a little more in-depth my story with yoga and how I prepare for headstand practice.

-A lot of people do it backwards.
+A lot of people do it backward.
 They spend some time on warm-up and move on to the headstand.

-You can do yoga after an hour if you have a small snack.
+You can do a headstand after an hour if you have a small snack.
 Something like a banana or other fruit.
 This type of fruit is easily digested and gives you energy.

-There is no reason why you should do a headstand, as part of your daily yoga practice.
+There is no reason why you should not do a headstand, as part of your daily exercise or yoga practice.
 Some people practice yoga twice a day and they do inverted poses in both sessions.